olebole/irafdoc/doc/echelle.dofoe.rst

   fiber orders are properly paired with the arc fibers having even aperture numbers and the object fibers having odd aperture numbers.
 It is also required that no orders be skipped in the region of interest.
-Missing orders are added with the <tt>'m'</tt> key.
-Once all orders have been marked the aperture numbers are resequenced with <tt>'o'</tt>.
-If local background subtraction is selected the background regions should be checked with the <tt>'b'</tt> key.
+Missing orders are added with the <span style="font-family: monospace;">'m'</span> key.
+Once all orders have been marked the aperture numbers are resequenced with <span style="font-family: monospace;">'o'</span>.
+If local background subtraction is selected the background regions should be checked with the <span style="font-family: monospace;">'b'</span> key.
-  Preceding this with the <tt>'a'</tt> key allows any changes to the background regions to be applied to all orders.
-To exit type <tt>'q'</tt>.
+  Preceding this with the <span style="font-family: monospace;">'a'</span> key allows any changes to the background regions to be applied to all orders.
+To exit type <span style="font-family: monospace;">'q'</span>.
   </dd>
   </dl>
   <dl>